RizkyDave/Joki/README.md

  - [ionicons](https://ionic.io/ionicons) (for the icon stuff)
  - [boostrap](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework))

-## Support Me
+## 👛 Support Me
 if you like our project you can support us by giving ⭐ in this repo and if anyone wants this project to continue you can support us using
 - 👝 paypal : paypal.me/RizkyDaffy
 - 🤑 saweria : https://trakteer.id/DappyNet

+## ⚠ CopyRight
+You can change the appearance of this template on your website, but this website has a copyright set by DappyNet as the creator of this web design.
+There are several ways to overcome this copyright problem, which are as follows.
+- 👝 Buy License: paypal.me/RizkyDaffy or https://trakteer.id/DappyNet
+- 💸 Free USE : with the consequence that the footer section cannot be replaced, whatever it is, if it is violated, I have the right to take legal action

 ## License
-This project is licensed under [MIT License](https://github.com/Dappy-Net/Semaphoreify/blob/main/LICENSE) 2022 DappyNet Industry
+This project is licensed under [MIT License](https://github.com/Dappy-Net/Joki/blob/main/LICENSE) 2022 DappyNet Industry